aarl-ieee-nitk/aarl-ieee-nitk.github.io/_posts/2020-03-12-Trust-Region-Policy-Optimization.md

 ## Trust Region

 Here, we have a maximum step-size $\delta$ which is the radius of our trust region.
 We call this **Trust Region** because this acts as a threshold for the policy change.
-So we can **trust** any change in the policy within this radius and be sure that it does not degrade performance.
+So we can *trust* any change in the policy within this radius and be sure that it does not degrade the performance.
 We find the optimal point in this region and resume the search from there.
-By doing this we are imposing a restriction that we are allowed to explore only a certain region in the policy space.
+By doing this we are imposing a restriction that we are allowed to explore only a certain region in the policy space, even though at times, an incentive for better policy might be available in some distant part of the policy space.

 <p align="center"><img src="/assets/tr_img.png"/ alt="Trust Region equation"></p>